abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 **Why love is the answer?**  Because "the absence of love is fear"

-\* French philosopher Descartes is famous for his line: “I think therefore I am.”
-And he also said, “The heart has reasons, reason knows not off.”
+**“I think therefore I am.”** French philosopher Descartes is famous for his line:  And he also said, “The heart has reasons, reason knows not off.”
 For thousands of years the spiritual teachers have explained that the mind is a marvellous instrument designed for reasoning about the physical world.
 It is, however, incapable to understand the working of love, or relationship, or wisdom which are domains of the heart.

 \* Meditation is commonly practiced by many spiritual teachings as an effective method to quiet the noisy mind in order to hear the whispers of the heart, and to connect with one’s true self.

 \* There is one way to love, and different relationships with different people.
 In another word, love is the same across all relationships while each relationship is unique

-\* Love yourself unconditionally.
+\* **Love yourself unconditionally.**

 Unconditional love is a broad and complex topic, I love the simplicity and the practicality of Louise Hay’s teaching.
 She spent her whole career helping people to love themself, and heal themself emotionally and physically in the process.
 According to Louise, everyone is responsible to love themself unconditionally, this is essential to their well-being and personal fulfillment.
 Some of her suggestions to make oneself feel loved: